linker3000/ZX-Spectrum-ROM-and-Joystick-Board/README.md

 ![Image](proto2.JPG)

-This version of the board has been wire-wrapped.
+This version of the board has been wire-wrapped as per the technique described here: https://github.com/linker3000/Z80-Board.
 Feel free to use point-to-point wiring if you prefer!

 ## Features